Logo DesignBrand Strategy & PositioningModern Graphic Design

 How do digital media affect whiskey logo design?

-Due to increased digitalisation, some companies have begun producing simplified versions of their logos for small screens, such as those on smartphones or tablets, but continue using traditional bottle designs alongside print media advertisements.
+Due to increased digitalisation, some companies have begun producing simplified versions of their logos for small screens, such as smartphones and tablets, while continuing to use traditional bottle designs in print media advertisements.

 Leave a Comment